apache/drill/_docs/sql-ref/functions/002-conversion.md

 *expression* is a float, integer, decimal, date, time, or timestamp expression.

-*'format'* is format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
+*'format'* is a format specifier enclosed in single quotation marks that sets a pattern for the output formatting.

 ### Usage Notes

 ### Examples

-Convert a float to a character string.
+Convert a FLOAT to a character string.

     SELECT TO_CHAR(125.789383, '#,###.###') FROM sys.drillbits;
     +------------+